Louisiana Department of Wildlife & Fisheries – Enforcement Division

 The Louisiana Department of Wildlife & Fisheries – Enforcement Division (LDWF) is the fish & game regulatory agency of Louisiana.
-It has jurisdiction anywhere in the state, and in state territorial waters.
+It has jurisdiction anywhere in the state and in state territorial waters.
 The agency enforces both state and federal laws dealing with hunting, fishing, and boating safety.
 The agency also enforces criminal laws in rural areas including DWI enforcement both on highways and waterways.
 Most of the Department's Wildlife Agents also carry Federal law enforcement commissions issued from the United States Department of the Interior - U.S. Fish and Wildlife Service, and United States Department of Commerce - U.S. National Marine Fisheries Service (NMFS).
 These federal commissions allow these state officers to enforce federal migratory waterfowl laws and federal marine fisheries laws in state and federal waters off the coast of Louisiana.

 Besides their traditional role as a "game warden", Louisiana Wildlife Enforcement Agents also have a number of other responsibilities, including conducting board of health inspections on some portions of the state's commercial fishing industry.
 Agents are trained in and conduct numerous search and rescue operations, both in remote land areas and on the state's waterways.
 Agents ensure that hunters, anglers, boaters, dealers, breeders, farmers, and transporters are in compliance with regulations governing equipment, quotas, licenses, and registrations.
 Agents also assist other State departments and law enforcement agencies in the coordination of educational and professional endeavors, as well as national and state emergency alerts by the Federal Office of Emergency Preparedness.
 In addition, agents perform search and rescue missions alone or in conjunction with other local, state, and federal agencies.

+The powers and access to private property of the LDWF, without a search warrant, are being challenged.
+If successful, this would not include federally owned or controlled enforcement laws.